xencura/kagera/README.md

 * Hyarchical petri nets
 * Timed petri nets
 * Other execution models, such as:
-  * Splitting processes over multiple actors
+  * Splitting processes over multiple actors, possibly on different nodes in a cluster.
-  * Streams (e.g. https://github.com/functional-streams-for-scala/fs2) for non persistent processes.
+  * A petri net process as a Stream (using https://github.com/functional-streams-for-scala/fs2 or akka streams for example).
 * Process migration
+  * Providing tools to migrate process state when the petri net topology changes.
 * Visual process editor